ROCHEFORT

 WITH SUPPORT FROM ITS PUBLIC FUNDERS,

-Since 2022, the Cluster has carried out new collective actions to support SMEs related to climate challenges and the environmental transition, with notably the financial support of the ADEME and the Government thanks to a total aid budget of 200 k€..
+Since 2022, the Cluster has deployed new collective actions in favour of SMEs on climate challenges and environmental transition, with notably financial support from the ADEME and the State with a global budget of 200 k€ in allocated aid.